-Every business today is highly dependent on the robust quality of its technology—all those business processes you’ve described in your business plan will fail to go anywhere if you don’t select the best quality of hardware and software you can afford.
+Every small business today is highly dependent on the robust quality of its tools.
+All those business processes you’ve described in your business plan will fail to go anywhere if you don’t select the best quality of hardware and software you can afford.

-Here is a quick description of some of the hardware and software you should be thinking about.
+Here is a quick description of some of the small business tools you should be thinking about.

 - Telephone: how will you organize your communications technology?
 Instead of a traditional telephone system, you may want to look into the cost-efficacy and agility of a hosted PBX solution.
 In addition, you will want to equip your key executives and sales team with smartphones.
 Regardless of whether you decide on Android or iPhones, you also need to ensure that you get cases to protect these phones.
 So, if you decide to go with iPhone 7S phones, be sure to also invest in iPhone 7S Cases.

 - Office equipment and supplies: when it comes to office equipment avoid being tempted by deals offered by emerging technology companies or by used equipment.
 Instead rely on established brand name companies for your desktops, laptops, notebooks, routers, etc. There are two reasons: one, long established companies will be offering the latest models; two, you will get a higher quality of customer service should you have any technical problems.
 If you need to save money, do it on office supplies, but when it comes to sensitive, electronic equipment, you need to pay a little more for higher value.